Mueller Brings More Charges Against Manafort, Gates

 The charges Manafort and Gates face stem from political consulting work they did for a pro-Russian political party in Ukraine and for allegedly attempting to shield their earnings from that work from U.S. authorities.
 Many of the alleged crimes date back to years to before the 2016 campaign, but some continued past Election Day.

-The charges do not include allegations that either man colluded with a foreign attack on the election.
+The charges do not include allegations that either man colluded with a foreign attack on the election, a point emphasized in a statement from a spokesman for Manafort.

+"Paul Manafort is innocent of the allegations set out in the newly filed indictments and he is confident that he will be acquitted of all charges," spokesman Jason Maloni said in a statement provided to NPR.
+"The new allegations against Mr. Manafort, once again, have nothing to do with Russia and 2016 election interference/collusion.
+Mr. Manafort is confident that he will be acquitted and violations of his constitutional rights will be remedied."

 In its court filing Thursday, the special counsel's office said it brought the new charges before the grand jury in the Eastern District of Virginia because "our current evidence venue for these charges does not exist in the District of Columbia."